-To address these concerns, we propose an iterative, bugdirected version of HOLMES that relies on the observation that in large programs, often only a small fraction of the code is relevant to a given bug.
-Figure 2 illustrates the HOLMES framework.
-The main components of this framework are: (a) bug report and profile collection, (b) static program analysis, (c) statistical analysis, and (d) selective instrumentation and deployment of instrumented code.
-We now discuss these components briefly and describe one implementation of this framework in the next section.
+To address these concerns, we propose an iterative, bug-directed version of HOLMES that relies on the observation that in large programs, often only a small fraction of the code is relevant to a given bug.
+Figure 2 illustrates the architecture of the HOLMES framework.
+The main components of the HOLMES framework are: (a) bug report and profile collection, (b) static program analysis, (c) statistical analysis and (d) selective instrumentation and deployment of instrumented code.
+We now discuss these components briefly and describe a specific implementation of this framework in the next section.